SWIFTSIM/swiftsim-rt-tools/README.md

     [grackle](https://github.com/grackle-project/grackle) library for specific
     problems.

 -   `HLLRiemannSolverEigenvalues` - compute the Eigenvalues for the HLL Riemann solver used (optionally) in the GEAR-RT scheme

+-   `py_thermochemistry` - some python functions and scripts related to thermochemistry.
+Useful to set up initial conditions, or do some outside computations for setups.